Fred Kudjo Kuwornu

 He is best known as the director of critically acclaimed documentaries such as Blaxploitalian 100 Years of Blackness in Italian Cinema, Inside Buffalo and 18 IUS SOLI.
 His documentaries deal with political and social themes, such as racism, interracial relations, diversity, Afro-Italians and Black diasporic identity in Italy and the African diaspora in the world.
 He is the first Italian of African descent to become director.
+On 31 January 2024, it was announced that Kuwornu was invited at the 60th Venice Biennale in 2024 organized by Adriano Pedrosa.
+In 2025, Fred Kuwornu was awarded the prestigious Dan David Prize, widely regarded as the most important international award in the fields of history and the humanities, receiving a $300,000 grant.
+The official motivation praised Kuwornu for “using the language of cinema to bring to light overlooked stories of the African diaspora, reshaping the European imagination and contributing in innovative ways to global historical narratives.”
+The prize recognized his groundbreaking work in public history.

 Personal life

-He was born on 6 September 1971 in Bologna, Italy to a Ghanaian father and an Italian mother.
+Kuwornu was born on 6 September 1971 in Bologna, Italy, to a Ghanaian father and an Italian mother.
 His father Perviss Kuwornu is from a village in Volta Region, Ghana, who arrived Italy in 1965 to study medicine.
 His father specialized in cardiac surgery and general medicine and later graduated from university.
 His mother Alessandra Giacomelli is an Italian Sephardic Jew from Bologna.
-Kuwornu grew up in Bologna, then moved to Ghana, Ferrara, Rome.
+Kuwornu grew up in Bologna, then moved to Ghana, Ferrara and Rome.

 Career

-After high school in Italy and USA, he obtained a degree in political science and mass media, from the University of Bologna.
-At 16, Fred Kuwornu begins his experience as speaker for Radio Estense, a local radio in Ferrara, hence refining his creative skills along with his passion for music, during the years of the success of Rap and House in Italian culture.
-His career as DJ will continue for the next 15 years for various radios, such as the historical “Radio Bologna International,” and “Radio Jam FM.”
-Under the pseudonym “Freddy Goes To House” he works as producer for the label Mantra Vibes, realizing the dance single tracks “The Whistle” (1998) and “Sun Train” (1999).
-He will then interrupt his radio career when he will move to Rome to work in cinema and TV.
+After attending high school in Italy and USA, Kuwornu obtained a degree in political science and mass media, from the University of Bologna.
+At 16, he worked as speaker for Radio Estense, a local radio in Ferrara, hence refining his creative skills along with his passion for music, during the years of the success of Rap and House in Italian culture.
+His career as DJ continued for the next 15 years for different radio stations, such as Radio Bologna International and Radio Jam FM.
+Under the pseudonym “Freddy Goes To House” he worked as producer for the label Mantra Vibes, producing the dance single tracks “The Whistle” (1998) and “Sun Train” (1999).
+He then interrupted his radio career when he moved to Rome to work in cinema and TV.